What is arthritis?

 - pseudogout, where calcium pyrophosphate dihydrate (CPPD) crystals are deposited in the joints;

 - psoriatic arthritis, a form of arthritis in people with psoriasis;

-- reactive arthritis, a disorder that occurs one to 3 weeks after an infectious illness and may be accompanied by conjunctivitis, inflammation of the urinary tract and skin rashes; and
+- reactive arthritis, a disorder that occurs one to 3 weeks after an infectious illness (e.g. salmonella poisoning, Chlamydia) and may last for 3-6 months.
+It may be accompanied by conjunctivitis, inflammation of the urinary tract and skin rashes; and

 - Sjögren’s syndrome, a chronic disorder characterised by dryness of the eyes and mouth that can also be associated with symptoms including arthritis, muscle pains and skin rashes.